 Funds From Other Sources (Actual Or Projected) SPECIFIC To This Project

-"Total Fu Amount

-Fees

-Donations i

-Grants (Li st Organizations)
+"Total I Funding In Addition To DHCD/F Request" Below Should Match Or Exceed Value Listed In Section 1 for "Funds from Other Sources".
+Amount

+ees

+onatio ns en

+Frants ( List Organizations)

-1 СҮВНІ \$ 749,967.00
+1 СҮВН \$ 749,967.0

 2 Riverside County Office of Education (RCOE) \$ 135,000.00

 3

 8

-Fundraisi ng (Describe Nature Of Fundraiser)
+undrais sing (Describe Nature Of Fundraiser)

 1

 2

 3

 8

-ome, e.g., Bequests, Membership Dues, In-Kind Services, Investment Income, Fe Etc. (Itemize) ees From Other
+come, e.g., Bequests, Membership Dues, In-Kind Services, Investment Income, Fo s, Etc. (Itemize) ees Fro om Other

-1 DHCD In Kind Salary & Benefits for Dr. Lisa Fortuna at 5% each year + IDC @ 15% \$ 71,530.11
+1 DHCD In Kind Salary & Benefits for Dr. Lisa Fortuna at 5% each year + IDC @ 15% \$ 71,530.1

-2 DHCD In Kind Salary & Benefits for Dr. Carl Feinstein at 5% each year + IDC @ 15% \$ 34,361.22
+2 DHCD In Kind Salary & Benefits for Dr. Carl Feinstein at 5% each year + IDC @ 15% \$ 34,361.2

-3 · · · · ·
+3

 4

 5

-6

-7
+6 7

-8

-Total Fund ding In Addition To DHCD/F Request Please describe in detail any additional information or explanations for items listed above. \$ 990,858.33
+otal Fu nding In Addition To DHCD/F Request Please describe in detail any additional information or explanations for items listed above. \$ 990,858.3

-Budget Narrative Lisa Fortuna, MD, MPH, MDiv (5% effort each year) has over 20 years of experience as a bilingual and psychiatrist, child and adolescent psychiatrist and health services researcher who has dedicated her car research aimed at addressing health services disparities and mental health inequities.
+Narrative Lisa Fortuna, MD, MPH, MDiv (5% effort each year) has over 20 years of experience as a bilingual and psychiatrist, child and adolescent psychiatrist and health services researcher who has dedicated her car research aimed at addressing health services disparities and mental health inequities.
 Her research and primarily with Latinx, immigrant/refugee and other communities of color.
 Dr. Fortuna will participate in the telepsychiatry and integration of a digital mental health intervention at the sites.
 As Professor and Chair Medicine, Department of Psychiatry and Neuroscience will provide guidance and leadership to: the over trainees, and students; and serve as a source for developing, adapting, and providing mental health ser participate in weekly planning and oversight.
 In-kind salary, benefits, and indirect costs are projected at Carl Feinstein, MD (5% effort each year) is a clinical professor of neuroscience and psychiatry at the Un Riverside School of Medicine.
-He is also a psychiatry and child psychiatry.
+He is also a psychiatrist with the Riverside County Department of Mental the American Board of Psychiatry and Neurology in psychiatry and child psychiatry.
 He is co-founder of patient-centric data analytics company.
-Dr. Feinstein's research interests include child addolescent p psychotherapeutic processes, Asperger's Syndrome, Autism spectrum disorders, and general training in Feinstein will support Dr. Yamaguchi in the development and future integration of telepsychiatry within th participate in weekly planning and oversight.
-In-kind salary, benefits, and indirect costs are projected at Riverside County Office of Education (RCOE) Contract for CareSpace personnel which includes any fac costs at 7.87% as well as direct costs for personnel (salary + benefits for Dr. Kimberley Lakes and two C CYBHI Funding In early 2023, Dr. Lakes submitted a grant application that requested \$749,967 total cost Health Care Services (DHCS) as part of California's Children and Youth Behavioral Health Initiative (CY submitted in response to their Round 2 call for applications to build capacity for Trauma-Informed Progra application was funded after a highly c eer to community engaged clinical work have been a development of of the UCR, School of all project; faculty, staff, vices to the sites.
-She will 15%. iversity of California, Health.
-He is certified by Trayt Technologies, a sychiatry, psychotherapy.
-Dr. he Coachella Valley.
-He will 15%.
-Silities and adminstrative Graduate Student he period 7/1/24-6/30/25.
-If from the Department of BHI).
-This application was ams and Practices.
-Our ed to be funded through on and telehealth therapy focus on therapy for those costs for personnel (salary Plnery Egan and one
+Dr. Feinstein's research interests include child and adolescent p psychotherapeutic processes, Asperger's Syndrome, Autism spectrum disorders, and general training in Feinstein will support Dr. Yamaguchi in the development and future integration of telepsychiatry within the participate in weekly planning and oversight.
+In-kind salary, benefits, and indirect costs are projected at Riverside County Office of Education (RCOE) Contract for CareSpace personnel which includes any fac reer to co I clinical e develo of the U all project vices to 15%. iversity of Health.
+I Trayt Te sychiatry I psycholo the Coact 15%. ommunity engaged work have been pment of CR, School of ct; faculty, staff, the sites.
+She will of California, He is certified by chnologies, a therapy.
+Dr. nella Valley.
+He w